 Galut | crown was exhibited at the North York Central Library (Toronto), July 3-30, 2013, with exhibition funding support from the Ontario Arts Council, an agency of the Government of Ontario.

 A Book of Longing is a fold-out artist’s book that explores the complicated knot of emotional longing and sexual desire.
 It conjures up memories and fantasies; it represents tokens of affection and objects of yearning; it evokes interaction with the lover, the self and the lover-in-one’s-self.
 Personal effects, sexual joinings, clasped hands, candy hearts, gestural portraits and a poetic text, appear in succession and combination as the pages of the bookwork are unfolded, inviting the viewer to consider different layers of experience and understanding.
 A subtle and evocative rhythm is created through the use of images in series and a loosely narrative format.
 A Book of Longing is eight pages (recto and verso) with cover page, credits page and cover.
 The original edition was screenprinted on paper and hand-bound on dyed vellum tapes by Reg Beatty.

 A Book of Longing was launched and exhibited (with comfy chair) at Fleishman Gallery (Toronto), March 10-April 27, 2012 and exhibited as part of Book | Print, curated by Astrid Ho, Open Studio Print Sales Gallery (Toronto), May 13-June 11, 2016.

 The popular edition of a Book of Longing (above) was offset-printed in April 2012.

-The Permitted series, untitled (red-hot) and untitled (Shauna’s tattoo) from the Galut serigraphs, and a Book of Longing (original edition, popular edition and individual pages), are available through Open Studio Print Sales Gallery.
+The Permitted series, untitled (red-hot) and untitled (Shauna’s tattoo) from the Galut serigraphs, and a Book of Longing (original edition, popular edition and individual pages), are available through the Open Studio Shop.